interuss/dss/deploy/MIGRATION.md

 ### Helm deployment notes

-If you deployed the DSS using the Helm chart and the instructions provided in this repository, follow the instructions provided by CockroachDB `Cluster Upgrade with Helm` (Links below).
+If you deployed the DSS using the Helm chart and the instructions provided in this repository, follow the instructions provided by CockroachDB `Cluster Upgrade with Helm` (See specific links below).
 Note that the CockroachDB documentation suggest to edit the values using `helm upgrade ... --set` commands.
-However, you can alternatively update `helm_values.yaml` in your deployment.
+However, you can alternatively update `helm_values.yml` in your deployment.
 With both approaches, you will need to use the root key `cockroachdb` since the cockroachdb helm chart is a dependency of the dss chart.
 For instance, setting the image tag and partition using the command line would look like this:
 ```